 PATHWAYS IN FAITH is a resource for you to use flexibly with people who are being initiated into the Church or, in some cases, people seeking full communion with the Church whose past experience leaves significant gaps in their formation for discipleship.
 The materials can also be used for broader adult faith formation.
 PATHWAYS IN FAITH is basically a format for opening up essential Catholic themes through a process that allows participants to grow in awareness of themselves and of God's presence in their lives.

 PATHWAYS IN FAITH is meant to be an interactive experience.
-While each of the sessions contains a set format, each module comes with its own video introduction-one for each of the twelve modules-and each participant will have an opportunity to take part in a webinar on the topic of the module.
-These webinars will be scheduled monthly.
+While each of the sessions contains a set format, each module comes with its own video introduction-one for each of the twelve modules-and each participant will have opportunities to take part in periodic webinars on various topics related to the modules.

 In the "Welcome" section, the emphasis is on the personal situation of the inquirer and some initial reflections that the inquirer might have about what she or he is searching for.
 The emphasis must be on the person and her or his personal search.
 Some orientation to the place of prayer and the Scriptures is included as well.